 Imagine struggling to read a paperback?
 Perhaps the print is too small, or it jumps around the page.
 Visual impairment, visual stress, dyslexia and Irlen Syndrome can all turn reading into a pain rather than a pleasure.
-Although I’m not dyslexic, many of my relatives are, which is why I’ve also made the Trail series of crime thrillers available in a large print, dyslexia-friendly format.
+Although I’m not dyslexic, many of my relatives are, which is why I’ve also made my crime thrillers available in a large print, dyslexia-friendly format.
 The books are printed using:

 - cream paper